Nærheden Learning Centre

 Michael Ziegler, Mayor of Høje-Taastrup Municipality.

-Nærheden is the first public school in Denmark based on 21st Century Learning Skills – also known as STEAM (Science Technology Engineering, the Arts and Mathematics).
-Through dialogues with teachers, educators, the municipality and citizens, we have developed a pioneering new concept, where the architecture is a platform for a strong learning culture – a pedagogical tool designed to shape future learning.
-The school’s overall structure is created as a grid that can integrate elements and functional requirements without compromising the overall architectural concept.
-Outside, the structure weaves into the surrounding area with a variation of open, semi-open and closed features, creating a playful transparency that invites both nature and people inside.
+Nærheden is the first public school in Denmark based on 21st Century Learning Skills, also known as STEAM (Science Technology Engineering, the Arts and Mathematics).
+Through dialogues with teachers, educators, the municipality, and citizens, we have developed a pioneering concept, where the architecture is a platform for a strong learning culture, a pedagogical tool designed to shape future learning.

 The building uses evaporative water cooling as a more natural and energy-efficient alternative to chemical cooling.
-By using this method, the building demands only 1/10 of the resources for regular cooling – and significantly reduces the environmental costs as well.
-Another sustainable initiative is the building’s extreme flexibility.
-The school has an open construction with no permanent walls, which makes it adjustable to changes over time.
-The building can easily be adapted to support new learning methods and needs so that it remains functional throughout its lifetime.
+By using this method, the building demands only 1/10 of the resources for regular cooling and significantly reduces the environmental impact as well.

 To save energy, we have optimized daylight conditions in the building.
 Instead of using an external, mechanical sunscreen, the sunscreen is integrated as a passive solution in the windows and the building design.
-We use 20-30 different windows in the building, that were chosen based on their direction and location in the house.
+We used 20-30 different windows in the building, which were chosen based on their direction and location in the house.
 In some places, the building itself acts as a passive sunscreen since some of the windows are strategically located to be shielded by the construction at certain times of the day.
 Throughout the Learning Centre, we have ensured a high level of natural daylight to save electricity from artificial lighting and create a healthy and inspiring indoor climate.

 - Client

-- Høje-Taastrup Municipality
+- Høje Taastrup Municipality

 - Area